bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### Global Infrastructure

-* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities so each AZ is designed to be an independent failure zone.
+* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities so each AZ is designed to be an independent failure zone
 * Region is a geographical/physical area.
 Region consists of two or more availability zones
-* Edge locations are endpoints for AWS which are use for caching content.
+* Edge locations are endpoints for AWS which are used for content caching

 ## IAM